ChthonVII/gwdirectsongremix/observations.md

 - `loginze`
 - (loop back to `loginen`)

+## Pre-Searing Ascalon
+- All outposts
+    - TODO: Check all outposts
+    - Token stream is random picks from `outednc`, `outednd`, `outpose`, and `outposf`, seemingly with a higher weight for the first two.
+    - Barradin Estate and Ashford Abbey have special music in default GuildWars.ds via L tokens.
+- Catacombs
+    - Token stream is `crysada` and `geneadd`
+    - Same as Desert.
+    - `crysada` is shared with both Desert and Shiverpeaks.
+- All other explorables
+    - TODO: Check all explorables
+    - Token stream is `edenada` and `edenadb`
+    - Green Hills Country and Wizard's Folly have special music in default GuildWars.ds via L tokens.
+- TODO: Finish pre-searing.
+- TODO: match tracks to tokens

 ## Post-Searing Ascalon
 - All outposts
      - Token stream is random picks from `outscrc`, `outscrd`, `outpose`, and `outposf`, seemingly with a higher weight for the first two.